 The alerts are designed to trigger you to move and therefore complete your Rings, but being told a brisk 14-minute walk is all you need to complete a Ring at 11PM on a rainy Wednesday can be irritating.

 How you respond to these notifications is up to you.
 They can be dismissed or turned off completely if you find them annoying.
-Head to the Apple Watch companion app > Scroll down to Activity > Set your notification preferences.
+Head to the Apple Watch companion app on your iPhone > Scroll down to Activity > Set your notification preferences.

 Share performance with friends